 – Routine inspections of all NPDES pollution prevention devices and infrastructure

 – Final inspection with municipality and permitting agencies

 Our construction engineering inspection team is comprised of qualified team members with the professional expertise to manage, inspect, and document site and roadway construction projects while providing the client with the level of service they require to meet their schedule, budget and quality control protection.
 Continuous construct-ability and value engineering analyses are implemented early in the design and permitting stage in order to provide our clients with cost saving options before and during construction activities.

-Our specialized utility team have the expertise and ability to manage and inspect utility engineering construction and refurbishment projects including waste water collection, irrigation water distribution, and potable water systems and any required relocation of utilities.
+Our specialized utility team has the expertise and ability to manage and inspect utility engineering construction and refurbishment projects including waste water collection, irrigation water distribution, and potable water systems and any required relocation of utilities.
 Our team members manage all phases from design through construction including permit clearance and turn over documentation for municipalities, counties and private developers.
 In addition, our engineering inspectors are experienced in storm water pollution prevention and are certified FDEP inspectors.
 Our team is led by Mr. James Moore, CGC, our construction engineering inspection manager.
 Mr. Moore has over 40 years of engineering and construction experience in the State of Florida.
 He personally trains each our engineers and engineering inspectors to ensure projects are designed value added and constructed as per our approved plans.

 Drainage structures comprise a major segment of site work and roadway construction in Florida.
 With the large numbers of stormwater canals, rivers, ditches, and coastal inlets, the continual need for new construction makes it imperative to have the ability and expertise to manage and inspect all types of construction including box culverts, weirs, and drainage structures.
 We have this expertise and can provide construction, management and inspection by qualified, certified, and experienced staff for many types of drainage structures.